paxdotdev/docs/src/start-key-concepts-properties-settings.md

 }
 ```

-Notice that `counter` is a member of a Pax-attached Rust struct, with a `pax::api::Property<T>` wrapper around its type.
+Notice that `counter` is a member of a Pax-attached Rust struct, with a `pax_lang::api::Property<T>` wrapper around its type.

 <!-- appendix?:  In the above example, the component `MyComponent` will expose the property `counter`.
 Note that the `Property<T>` wrapper type is not necessary for compilation, but `Property<T>` _is_ necessary for Pax to be able to access that property through Expressions, Settings, and Defaults.
 In other words, you can make a struct property "private" from Pax by omitting the `Property<T>` wrapper. -->